skylar-kim/opencv_ros_projects/README.md

 These OpenCV programs are used as an example of how to use OpenCV with ROS's publish and subscribe messaging system.

 ## Usage
+__In order to use OpenCV and ROS with a preloaded video:__
-1. Clone this repository into your catkin workspace, then follow the remaining steps:
+Clone this repository into your catkin workspace, then follow the remaining steps:
 ```
 $ cd ~/catkin_ws
 $ catkin_make